The Fisherman and the Jinni: Synopsis

 There is an old, poor fisherman who casts his net exactly four times a day.
 One day he goes to the shore and casts his net.
 First he catches a dead donkey, then a pitcher full of dirt, then shards of pottery and glass.
 On his fourth and final try, he calls upon the name of God and casts his net.
 When he pulls it up he finds a copper jar with a cap that had the seal of Solomon on it.
 The fisherman is overjoyed, since he could sell the jar for money.
 He is curious of what is inside the jar, and removes the cap with his knife.
 A plume of smoke comes out of the jar and condenses into an Ifrit (a more powerful, malevolent jinni).
 The fisherman is frightened, although initially the jinni does not notice him.
 The jinni thinks that Solomon has come to kill him.
 When the fisherman tells him that Solomon had been dead for many centuries, the Jinni is overjoyed and grants the fisherman a choice of the manner of his death.

 The jinni explains that for the first hundred years of his imprisonment, he swore to enrich the person who frees him forever, but nobody freed him.
-For the second century of his imprisonment, he swore to grant his liberator great wealth, but nobody freed him.
+For the second century of his imprisonment, he swore to grant his liberator great wealth, but still nobody freed him.
 After another century, he swore to grant three wishes to the person who frees him, yet nobody did so.
 After four hundred years of imprisonment, the jinni became enraged and swore to grant the person who frees him a choice of deaths.

 The fisherman pleads for his life, but the jinni does not concede.
 The fisherman decides to trick the jinni.
 He asks the jinni how he managed to fit into the bottle.
 The jinni, eager to show off, shrinks and places himself back into the bottle to demonstrate his abilities.
 The fisherman quickly puts the cap back on and threatens to throw it back to the sea.
 The jinni pleads with the fisherman, who begins to tell the story of "The Wazir and the Sage Duban" as an example of why the jinni should have spared him.